 Please note that we generally entertain story pitches regarding the Washington, D.C. metropolitan area and prefer contributors to live here.

 RunWashington editorial staff

-Editor in Chief Charlie Ban spends his days covering county government issues for the National Association of Counties newspaper County News.
-He lives in Tenleytown, runs for the Georgetown Running Club and curses the University of Richmond’s trustees daily for cutting the school’s men’s track program.
-Reach him at email@example.com.
-Follow Charlie and RunWashington at facebook.com/runwashington and on Twitter @runwashington.
+Editor in Chief Charlie Ban spends his days covering county government issues for the National Association of Counties newspaper County News and his evenings and weekends editing RunWashington.
+He lives in Northwest D.C., runs for the Georgetown Running Club and curses the University of Richmond’s trustees daily for cutting the school’s men’s track program.
+Reach him at [email protected].
+Follow Charlie and RunWashington at facebook.com/runwashington, on Twitter @runwashington and Instagram @runwashington.

 Katie Bolton ran her first 5k in high school.
 She finished 12 minutes behind the star of the cross country team but she beat two of her friends so she kept running.
 She’s not much faster today but she can run a lot farther.
 She once wrote a college paper about Dean Karnazes.
 It was for a gender studies class.
 She stands by it.
 Katie lives, works and runs in Washington, D.C.

 Andrew Gates is the author and self-publisher of science fiction novels Iris and Rise of the Immortal Warrior.
 He works at Potomac River Running.